 Environmental Disaster: The Flare Crisis

 Many scientists believed the planet was doomed, and turned to interplanetary communication and travel as the best answers to finding a new habitable home within their system.
-Some inventors, led by the influential Onn family (husband Tav--full name: Ve'ne'ko'tav'onn--and prime wife Ayul--full name: Ve'ne'sa'ayul'onn), developed airships better capable of withstanding the toxicity and deadly heat of the upper atmosphere; these were intended to encourage development of rain through cloud seeding.
+Some inventors, led for generations by the influential Onn family (currently headed by husband Tav--full name: Ve'ne'ko'tav'onn--and prime wife Ayul--full name: Ve'ne'sa'ayul'onn), developed airships better capable of withstanding the toxicity and deadly heat of the upper atmosphere; these were intended to encourage development of rain through cloud seeding.

 The Propagation Act and Sidonian Society

 One of the most controversial decisions taken by planetary leaders post-Flare was the Propagation Act of 2100, an initiative endorsed by all the surviving regions' governing bodies--which normally did not cooperate with one another.
 The Propagation Act attempted to stem the dwindling population through strictly regulated procreation practices.
 Male and female Sidonians were encouraged to reproduce as early and often as possible.
 Birth control became illegal, as was terminating a pregnancy for any reason other than the imminent death of the mother.

 Sidonians were strongly discouraged from monagomous relationships.
 While marriage was still allowed, existing husbands and wives were now required to register with their local magistrate in order to arrange for additional breeding partners, who were matched in order to create the strongest genetic issue.
 Polygyny was more common than Polyandry, particularly because female Sidonians had an eight-month gestation period in which mating was unproductive.
 Husbands had as many as four wives, although the first wife--the Prime--was granted both more legal rights as well as (culturally) more honor/prestige, as were any children born of a married pair.